 Pay for summer programs, special classes, or recognize the achievements of the employees' children.
 For instance, Valassis Communications gives graduation gifts to employees’ children who are graduating (source: 1501 Ways to Reward Employees).

 Recognize staff who recycle or use alternative transportation.
-Corvallis Clinic in Oregon has alternative transportation week and they create a recognition badge to symbolize that accomplishment in Recognize.
+Corvallis Clinic in Oregon has an alternative transportation week, and they create a recognition badge to symbolize that accomplishment in Recognize.

-Do special weekly wellness challenges of drinking water or eating vegetarian the most in a week.
-There are whole enterprise products dedicated to wellness, or you can do it homegrown with spreadsheets and forms.
+Do special weekly wellness challenges.
+There are whole enterprise products dedicated to wellness, or you can do it homegrown.
 Find a program of your choice on sites like Capterra.

-For international companies, set up kiosks of recognitions for different offices.
-Have the program be centralized for them, while visible across the company.
+For international companies, set up kiosks of recognition for different offices.
+Have the program be centralized for them while being visible across the company.